Denchyaknow/GitSite_Dencho/content/projects/contracts/_index.md

 ---
-title: Experiments
+title: Contracts
-summary: Things I explored in the past to gain a hone my skillset.
+summary: Projects I was hired to work on in the past.
 type: landing
 # page: any general content
 # landing # pages that can consist of content blocks, such as the homepage